Velocidex/velociraptor-web/content/docs/user-interface/artifacts/add_artifacts.md

 Saving the artifact will validate it and ensure the VQL syntax is correct.
 You may then search for it in the artifact collection screen.

+{{% notice warning %}}

+**A note about security**: Being able to add new artifacts gives a user absolute control over clients **and** the server.
+This is because a user can add arbitrary VQL to either a `Client Artifact` (so it can run on the client with system level access) or to a `Server Artifact` (which has access to all clients).
+Currently Velociraptor has a 2 tier security model (Readonly users can not add artifacts, and full users can do anything).
+This might change in future but until then you need to be aware that Velociraptor admins are extremely privileged.

+{{% /notice %}}